guillemram97/tr-en-terminology/README.md

 **Output**: `Alle Stellvertreter werden fur eine Amtszeit gewahlt`

-In the terminology shared task of WMT2021 most participants this method at word-level:
+This was the most used method in [terminology shared task of WMT2021](https://aclanthology.org/2021.wmt-1.69/).

+---